weaviate/weaviate-io/developers/weaviate/current/getting-started/schema.md

 Now we are ready start to work on our Weaviate database.

-For this guide, imagine that we are to build a database of publications.
+For this guide, let's build a database containing news publications.
 Before populating our database with data objects, we must first tell the database about the structure of the information to be saved.

 This is called a _schema_.
-In our case, our schema would specify the structure of **Publication** and objects that Weaviate will store.
+In our case, our schema specifies the structure of the **Publication** and objects that Weaviate will store.

-Here, we will show you how you can set up such a schema.
+Here, we will show you how to set up such a schema.

 ## Prerequisites

 At this point, you should have:
-- Weaviate running on the [Weaviate Cloud Service](https://console.semi.technology), and
+- Weaviate running on the [Weaviate Cloud Service](https://console.semi.technology){:target="_blank"}, and
 - Installed the appropriate client library in a language of your choice.

-If you have not done these, [go back](./installation.html) to set up your Weaviate instance and client library first and come back :).
+If you have not done this, [go back](./installation.html) to set up your Weaviate instance and client library first and come back :).

 ## Connect to Weaviate

 First, let's make sure that you can connect to your Weaviate instance.

 To do this we need to point the `host` endpoint to *your* instance.
-Just replace `some-endpoint` in the code example below with the `cluster-id`.
+Just replace `some-endpoint` in the code example below with the `cluster-id` you created in the previous step.

 > Note: From now on, all examples will provide the code using the WCS endpoint:<br/> `"some-endpoint.semi.network/"`<br/>Replace the value to match your host endpoint.